 Hanuman was an ardent devotee of Lord Rama who helped Lord ram to defeat Ravan after Sita’s abduction.
 Hanuman is worshipped by many for his devotion to Lord Rama, who granted him everlasting life in thanks for his selfless dedication.
 Lord Rama promised Hanuman that he would be worshipped alongside him and that an idol of the monkey god would always be placed next to his.

-In South India, especially Tamil Nadu Hanumaan Jayanthi is celebrated on the Margazhi month of Moola Nakshatra.
+In South India, especially Tamil Nadu Hanuman Jayanthi is celebrated on the Margazhi month of Moola Nakshatra.
 It is said that Hanuman was born on the moola nakshatra in Marghazi month.
-Hanuman Jayanthi is celebrated for 41-days which start on Chaitra Purnima and ends on the tenth day during Krishna Paksha in Vaishakha month.
+Hanuman Jayanti is celebrated for 41-days which starts on Chaitra Purnima and ends on the tenth day during Krishna Paksha in Vaishakha month.
 In Telangana and Andhra Pradesh devotees begin 41-days Deeksha on Chaitra Purnima and conclude it on Hanuman Jayanthi day.

-Devotes flock Hanuman temples from early morning, they apply tika and sindoor to their foreheads from Hanuman’s idol as Hanuman himself was of that color.
-They read Hanuman Chalisa, Bajrang Baan and offer prasad of laddoo, Aartis and mantra reciting are performed all the day long in various Hanuman temples dedicated to the lord.
+Devotes flock to Hanuman temples from early morning, they apply tika and sindoor to their foreheads from Hanuman’s idol as Hanuman himself was of that color.
+They read Hanuman Chalisa, Bajrang Baan, and offer prasad of laddoo, Aartis, and mantra reciting are performed all day long in various Hanuman temples dedicated to the lord.